High Performance Storage System |

 There are two basic methods of redundancy: making multiple copies (mirroring), and redundancy through error-correcting codes (such as Reed-Solomon).
 RAIT uses Reed-Solomon error-correcting codes which are less expensive than making multiple copies due to the lower tape, drive, space, and power requirements.

 There is a lower cost of fault tolerance with RAIT: fewer tape drives and cartridges are required.
 There are also faster mount times when compared with writing to a mirrored volume.
-For example, in the case of an 8 tape stripe and adding single failure redundancy: mirroring would require 8 additional tapes, resulting in a total of 16 tapes.
-RAIT, however, would only need 1 extra tape, resulting in a total of 9 tapes to accomplish the redundancy.
+For example, in the case of an 8 tape stripe and adding single failure tape, resulting in a total of 9 tapes to accomplish the redundancy.

 There is a high tolerance for tape loss within the HPSS RAIT stripe.
 RAIT reads and RAIT writes will continue even if there is a tape mount or tape media error.
 Automatic data recovery takes place during the RAIT read operation because HPSS can reconstruct the missing data using the parity and surviving data blocks.